AnaAquiles/CorticalDelam-MEA/README.md

 ### 1️⃣ Set Up Your Environment
 Make sure to install the required Python libraries in a fresh environment.
-👉 You can use a `requirements.txt` or a virtual environment setup (coming soon).
+👉 You can use a `enviroment.yml` or a virtual environment setup (coming soon).

 ### 2️⃣ Convert Raw Data
 Convert your acquisition software output to **HDF5** format using the [MCS Py Data Tools](https://github.com/multichannelsystems/McsPyDataTools).